MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

-2. Click the name of the employee that you want to delete.
+2. Select the name of the employee that you want to delete.

-3. At the top of the page, choose **Delete user**.
-Choose the options you want for this user, and then choose **Delete user**.
+3. At the top of the page, select **Delete user**.
+Choose the options you want for this user, and then select **Delete user**.

 When you delete a user, the account becomes inactive for approximately 30 days.
 You have until then to restore the account before it is permanently deleted.